-The European Studies Center has grants available for faculty doing research related to Europe that is not focused on the European Union.
+The European Studies Center has grants available for affiliated faculty doing research related to Europe that is not focused on the European Union.
 The purpose of the European Studies Grant Competition is to develop and strengthen faculty expertise on various aspects of historical or contemporary Europe, its states and peoples.
 Awards are intended to be used during Summer 2019 for travel and/or other expenses related to original research on some aspect of European politics, culture, society, or history.

 Awards for research-related activities typically range from $500 to $2,000 and are awarded competitively.
 Applicants will be asked to show efforts to secure matching funds from their department or school or from external sources.

 - Upload your current C.V.

-- Submit a detailed budget listing all estimated expenses.
+- Upload a detailed budget listing all estimated expenses.

-- Submit a written proposal of no more than five double-spaced pages.
+- Upload a written proposal of no more than five double-spaced pages.
 In the text of the proposal, please include a section addressing precisely how the funds will be used.

-- Submit a copy of the IRB approval documentation.
+- Upload a copy of the IRB approval documentation (if applicable).

 For questions on eligibiity, please contact Allyson Delnore, ESC Associate Director, for further information at firstname.lastname@example.org.

-Please submit completed application and supporting materials electronically to Iris Matijevic, Activites, Events, and Partnerships Coordinator at email@example.com.
+For any questions about the Submittable application process, please contact Iris Matijevic, Activites, Events, and Partnerships Coordinator at email@example.com.